Add To Favorites

 Combine symbols and words to tell a story much like Betye and Alison Saar do in their art.
 Continue an ancient Asian and African tradition!

-Write a short description of the meaning of your drawing.
-Describe what each image means, and how they work together to tell your story.
-Display your drawing and writing together.
+Students write a short description of the meaning of their drawings.
+Describe what each image means, and how they work together to tell the intended story.
+Display each student's drawing and writing together.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step